DimitriPapadopoulos/numcodecs/docs/index.rst

 Installing a wheel or via conda will install a pre-compiled binary distribution.
-However, if you have a newer CPU that supports the AVX2 instruction set (e.g., Intel Haswell, Broadwell or Skylake) then installing via pip is preferable, because you can compile the Blosc library from source with optimizations for AVX2.::
+However, if you have a newer CPU that supports the AVX2 instruction set (e.g., Intel Haswell, Broadwell or Skylake) then installing via pip is preferable, because you can compile the Blosc library from source with optimisations for AVX2.::

     $ pip install -v --no-cache-dir --no-binary numcodecs numcodecs